9 Things to Know Before Moving to Gainesville, FL

 Are you moving to Gainesville, FL?
 Find out what it's like living in Gainesville, Florida!

-An attractive city, residents get to enjoy a mixture of urban and suburban life in a quiet and welcoming atmosphere with many friendly faces.
-Gainesville also exudes Southern charm as seen through its natural beauty of large oak and palm trees, limestone rock, and flowing spring waters.
-From chic shopping and lively nightlife to fantastic dining and beautiful walking trails, Gainesville, Florida has so much to offer.
-Read on to learn more about the 9 Things to Know BEFORE Moving to Gainesville, Florida!
+In an attractive city, residents enjoy a mixture of urban and suburban life in a quiet, welcoming atmosphere with many friendly faces.
+Gainesville also exudes Southern charm through its natural beauty of large oak and palm trees, limestone rock, and flowing spring waters.
+From chic shopping and lively nightlife to fantastic dining and beautiful walking trails, Gainesville, Florida, has much to offer if you are moving to Florida

-Real estate
+Real Estate

 Downtown Gainesville, Florida building at sunset and a shopping plaza in the background

-Warm weather
+Warm Weather

 Shopping in Gainesville, FL with a night time setting in a peaceful and warm looking environment

-For those moving with school-aged children, Gainesville has one of the highest amounts of top-ranked public schools in the state of Florida.
+For those moving with school-aged children, Gainesville has one of the highest amounts of top-ranked public schools in Florida.
 This means that your children will receive only the best education.
-Considered a part of the Alachua County Public School System which serves close to 24,000 students, have your choice of up to 53 above-average public schools.
-Before buying a home, it might be a good idea to choose a house in a neighborhood that feeds into the schools that you would want your children to attend.
-The highest-ranked public schools in Gainesville for 2021 include Expressions Learning Arts Academy, Hidden Oak Elementary School, Meadowbrook Elementary School, and Professional Academy Magnet at Loften High School.
+Considered a part of the Alachua County Public School System, which serves close to 29,845 students, you can choose up to 53 above-average public schools.

 Gainesville, Florida college campus where students receive a high quality education

-Parks and outdoor recreation
+Parks and Outdoor Recreation

 Check out some of these local favorite parks and outdoor activities in Gainesville!

 • Kanapaha Botanical Garden: This 68-acre botanical garden is the best place to admire beautiful plants, herbs, and bamboo.
-Hosting events throughout the year, attend the Spring Garden Festival or the Moonlight Walk which features luminaries and live music.
+Hosting events throughout the year, attend the Spring Garden Festival or the Moonlight Walk, which features luminaries and live music.

-• Sweetwater Wetlands Park: This nature preserve sits on 125 acres of manmade wetlands.
+• Sweetwater Wetlands Park: This nature preserve sits on 125 manmade wetlands.
 Created with the intent to improve the water quality of Paynes Prarie, walk on miles of boardwalk and trails in this natural area.

-Art and cultural activities
+Art and Cultural Activities

-Providing its residents with a culturally rich environment, the urban art scene is reflected all over the city.
-From street art to mural projects and museums, there is no denying that Gainesville is a creative and artistic city that embraces its unique culture and transforms it into artistic expression.
-Attend an art and history museum, or bring the family out to a downtown event or festival such as the Spring Arts Festival.
-Standing out from other nearby Florida cities, Gainesville has plenty of things to do and is a place of discovery and creativity.
+Attend an art and history museum, or bring the family to a downtown event or festival like the Spring Arts Festival.
+Apart from other nearby Florida cities, Gainesville has plenty of things to do and is a place of discovery and creativity.

 Check out some of these local favorite museums and cultural activities:

-• Florida Museum of Natural History: This state-sponsored natural history museum is located on the University of Florida’s campus and has amazing exhibits to explore.
+• Florida Museum of Natural History: This state-sponsored natural history museum is on the University of Florida's campus and has amazing exhibits to explore.
 The Butterfly Rainforest is a museum favorite and features hundreds of butterflies and birds from all over the world.

 • The Hippodrome Theatre: Founded in 1973, visit this theatre for live performances, films, classes, and special events.